 - What to Serve with Pulled Pork Meat?

 - How to Store Leftover BBQ Pulled Pork?

 - Can I Make Ahead Shredded BBQ Pork?

 - More Instant Pot Recipes

 Imagine an already simple dish made even easier?
-This is why Instant Pot pulled pork is a game changer to making taco filling, cauliflower pizza toppings, or a side to mac and cheese.
+This is why Instant Pot pulled pork is a game changer to making taco filling, cauliflower pizza crust toppings, or a side to healthy mac and cheese.
 Gone are the days of low and slow for hours to get the same tender, flavourful, and fall apart results!

 This healthy version of this comfort BBQ classic uses no added refined sugar that comes in commercial BBQ sauce (did I mention I’ve made a healthy BBQ sauce, too?!).
 The perfect balance of sweet, tart, and smoky comes from a combination of basic seasonings and natural sweeteners.

 Why Make Easy Instant Pot Pulled Pork Recipe?

 - Easy to make: Season pork, cook for an hour, make the sauce, shred meat and voila, bbq pulled pork for dinner in less than 2 1/2 hours vs all day.